yuyang339/cs140e-21spr/labs/0-blink/POSTLAB.md

     make sure your "enable_uart=1" is uncommented out.

   - You may have to give the path to the TTY-usb device on your laptop.
     See the lab.
 On MacOS it seems to be prefixed by "cu.".
+You may have a device name like "cu.SLAB_USBtoUART" on macOS.

+  - If you're unsure about which TTY in `/dev` to use, try running `ls -lrt /dev`.
+The devices near the bottom were added more recently, so they were probably the ones you just plugged in.

   - As above, run `cksum bootloader.bin` and `cksum kernel.img` and make sure they give the same value!